huanntran100/huanntran100.github.io/README.md

 huanntran100 at gmail dot com

 ### About
-Currently, I am independently studying the basics of reinforcement learning through online graduate courses, tutorials, papers, and blogs.
+Currently, I am independently studying the basics of reinforcement learning (RL) through online graduate courses, tutorials, papers, and blogs.
+My interests include continuous control, hierarchical learning, and applications to human learning and decisionmaking.
 I graduated in 2017 with a B.S. in Bioengineering: Bioengineering from the University of California, San Diego.

 For my senior design project, my team and I implemented Q-Learning and incremental feature dependency discovery (iFDD) on a simulated 2-jointed snake robot.
 As an immunology research assistant in the [Goldrath lab](https://goldrathlab.com/) for two years, I conducted immunofluorescent microscopy to visualize reporter lymphocytes in infected spleen and tumor tissue.